 Mayo Clinic doctors' experience and integrated team approach result in transplant outcomes that compare favorably with national averages.
 Teams work with transplant recipients before, during and after surgery to ensure the greatest likelihood of superior results.

-Volumes and statistics are maintained separately for the three Mayo Clinic locations.
+Volumes and statistics are maintained separately for the two Mayo Clinic locations.
 Taken together or separately, transplant patients at Mayo Clinic enjoy excellent results.

 - Scientific Registry of Transplant Recipients. http://www.srtr.org/default.aspx.
 Accessed July 14, 2016.